 Suddenly it all seems an awful lot of effort and expense just to have a home with no stairs to grow old in.
 So why not forget the whole thing and turn your current home into a bungalow instead?
 Not by knocking a storey or two off the top, but by installing an Acorn Stairlift.

 You’ll still have the stairs, but you won’t need to struggle up and down them if you can glide smoothly up and down in safety and comfort whenever the fancy takes you.
 It really is the best of both worlds.
 You get to stay in the home you’ve worked hard for, loved and cherished, but with the ‘no stairs to worry about’ practicality of a bungalow.

 Imagine buying a bungalow that offers everything your current home provides, and with none of the hassle and upheaval of actually moving house, then imagine doing all that at a fraction of the cost.
 That’s not daydreaming – that’s investing in an Acorn Stairlift.

-Installing one of our award-winning stairlifts will, to all intents and purposes, convert your current home into a bungalow by removing the daily obstacle of stairs at a single stroke.
+Installing one of our award-winning stairlifts effectively turns your current home into a bungalow by removing the daily obstacle of stairs at a single stroke.
 Whatever type of staircase you have, straight or curved, Acorn has tailor-made solutions to meet virtually every situation and physical need.

-Why not arrange your free no-obligation home survey to see how an Acorn Stairlift can ‘flatten’ your home.
+Why not arrange your free no-obligation home survey to see how an Acorn Stairlift can ‘flatten’ your home?
 Our experienced surveyor will answer all your questions and provide a comprehensive quote with no hidden extras and valid for a year.
-Give us a call today on 0800 0730 9775 and you could be living your bungalow dream in just a few days’ time.
+Give us a call today on 0808 223 4871 and you could be living your bungalow dream in just a few days’ time.